defold/doc/docs/en/manuals/glossary.md

 ![GUI script](images/icons/script.png){.left} GUI scripts are used to control the behaviour of GUI components.
 They control GUI animations and how the user interacts with the GUI.
 See the [Lua in Defold manual](/manuals/lua) for details on how Lua scripts are used in Defold.

+## Hot reload

+The Defold editor allows you to update content in an already running game, on desktop and device.
+This feature is extremely powerful and can improve the development workflow a lot.
+See the [Hot reload manual](/manuals/hot-reload) for more information.

 ## Input binding

 ![Input binding](images/icons/input-binding.png){.left} Input binding files define how the game should interpret hardware input (mouse, keyboard, touchscreen and gamepad).
 The file binds hardware input to high level input _actions_ like "jump" and "move_forward".
 In script components that listen to input you are able to script the actions the game or app should take given certain input.
 See the [Input documentation](/manuals/input) for details.